-Two Cork cousins have developed a compostable PPE apron to reduce plastic usage in the healthcare industry.
+Cork cousins develop compostable PPE apron to reduce plastic usage in Irish healthcare

 Dr Mary O’Riordan and Lisa O’Riordan developed their ‘guilt-free’ HaPPE Earth apron in response to an increase in plastic pollution during the Covid-19 pandemic.